TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

   const outerDiv = innerDiv.parentElement || throwErr("No outer div");
 ```

 On a side note, my definition of a `throwErr` function was the simplest way I could find to implement "[do or die](https://wiki.c2.com/?DoOrDie)" semantics in TypeScript.
-The "throw" keyword is a statement, not an expression, in JavaScript so needs to be wrapped in a function.
+The "throw" keyword is a statement in JavaScript, not an expression, so needs to be wrapped in a function.
 I had to add the `never` type assertion before TypeScript would reliably infer that `outerDiv` has the type `HTMLELement` rather than `HTMLElement | null`.

 # Layout